dragondaud/myClock/README.md

 Uses LDR, pulled low with a 10k resistor, on analog input to set display brightness.

-Supports display of indoor temperature with DS18B20 connected to RX/D9 pin, pulled high with a 4.7K resistor.
+Supports display of indoor temperature with DS18B20 connected to D3 pin, pulled high with a 10K resistor.
+This pin is listed as 'E' on the input connector, should not be connected.
+If using matrix shield, you must cut the "E" trace right before the pad.

 Display wired following https://www.instructables.com/id/Morphing-Digital-Clock/